Peter Reinhard: Notoriety

 Reinhard was known not only for his guns, but also for his ability to shoot them.
 He was one of the greatest shooters in his area and also won many national competitions, including the 1877 National Shoot.
 He also only used his guns in his contests.
 He would never use a gun in a competition unless he had made it himself.

 The Reinhard muzzle-loader is one of the finest of its kind.
 During Reinhard's lifetime, one of his muzzle-loaders would sell for between fifty and seventy-five dollars.
 In contrast, a typical muzzle-loader cost between seven and fifteen dollars.
 However, when lever-action guns were invented, the popularity of his muzzle-loaders faded.
 The new lever-action guns could shoot much faster and be reloaded more quickly, which made them better for hunting.

 Popularity today

 Reinhard's muzzle-loading rifles are still popular today.
 Because of their early success, many people maintained them in good condition.
 There are many people who collect them because of their value and quality.
 Today, there is a P.A.
-Reinhard Muzzle-Loading Rifle Club, which stands as a testament to the popularity of his rifles and his marksmanship.
+Reinhard Muzzle-Loading Rifle Club.